T

 restaurant

-Housed in a beautifully restored Greyhound bus terminal, this acclaimed restaurant offers innovative Southern cuisine with global influences.
-The atmosphere is stylish and contemporary.
+Located in a beautifully restored 1938 Greyhound bus terminal, this restaurant offers innovative Southern cuisine with a focus on seasonal ingredients.
+It's a stylish and acclaimed dining destination.

 Day 3 · Savannah